Home- School Visits- Argonaut Jr 2010- Submarine- Sailboat- Underwater ROV- Metal Working - About Us- Store

 If your looking to buy a welder for your shop, do not ask a welder!
 Ask an average guy that has tried both and consider your application.

 Choosing the welder is all about what and where you will be welding.
-We are building a 74 foot boat from 1/4 inch steel for the hull and 1/4" aluminum for the pilot house.
+We are building a 74 foot boat from 1/4 inch steel for the hull and 3/16" aluminum for the pilot house and 1/4" aluminum for the tender.

-We currently have a Hobart 210 with a Spoolmate 185 gun for aluminum.
-It will be pressing the limits to weld 1/4 aluminum so if we can get a system that will do aluminum too then all the better.
+We started out with a used Hobart 210 Ironman with a Spoolmate 185 gun for aluminum and both have served us well for years.
+The Spoolmate will be pressed beyond it's limits to weld 1/4 aluminum so if we can get a system that will do aluminum too then all the better.
 We could get a better spool gun but another solution is a wire feeder with a push-pull gun.
 Push-pull guns have drive motors and feed wheels in the gun, just like a spool gun, but instead of a 1 pound spool of wire on the gun they help pull wire that is being pushed from the wire feeder.

 On a Boat and In the Water

-For us the welder will go on the boat as part of the shop, so we want something that is not extremely heavy, power efficient and will run of a single phase 220 volt AC generator.
-The more expensive Inverter type welders fit the bill for light weight and power efficient and they also DC which is nice because underwater welding in in our future too.
+For us the welder will go on the boat as part of the shop, so we want something that is easy to move, power efficient and will run of a single phase 220 volt AC generator.
+The more expensive Inverter type welders fit the bill for light weight and power efficient and they also DC which is nice because underwater welding is in our future too.
 Inverters also output constant voltage or CV so they can power most any wire feeder.
-Getting a welder with circuit board that is potted or can be potted to protect it from salt water damage is a must.
-If the board is not potted, it is often no difficult to add heat sinks and a coating of RTV silicone to kept it healthy.
+Getting a welder with circuit board that is potted or can be potted to protect it from salt water damage is a good idea too.

 Duty Cycle

 Duty cycle correlates to how long you can weld in a 10 minute interval before the welder or gun get too hot.
 A 60% duty cycle at 200 amps, means you can weld for 6 minutes at 200 amps and then you need to let it cool down for the next 4 minutes.
-To weld 1/4 steel requires 140 amps, DC, running .045 flux core wire.
-And we want to do that at 100% duty cycle.
-Not that we will actually run at 100% duty cycle but because the engineers exaggerate, the marketing department exaggerates more, and neither work outside in the summer in Oklahoma.
+To weld 1/4 steel requires 290 amps, DC, running .045 gas shielded, flux core wire.
+We want 100% duty cycle .
+Because engineers exaggerate, the marketing department exaggerates more, and neither work outside in the summer in Oklahoma.

-There are a number of portable suitcase type wire feeders:
+There are a number of portable suitcase type wire feeders, but the Miller in our opinion is the best:

 Miller SuitCase X-Treme